slowernews/wisdom-tldr/FAQ & CHANGELOG.md

 *Can I help?*

 Not sure yet.
-Anyway, for transparency, the source is available on Github and I'm open to pull requests.
+Anyway, for transparency, the source is available on Github and I'm open to criticism.

 ---